 But there are ways to reduce your company’s bias significantly by having straightforward interview and evaluation practices.

 It's important to have in place clear instructions for everyone before interviewing candidates.
-The HR Design Toolkit interview guide is here to serve this purpose.
+The DIY headhunting script contains a structured interview script to serve this purpose.